ldaijiw/epic_and_user_stories/README.md

 ## User Story

-**In consultation with the product owner, a team may divide up work to be done into functional increments called user stories."
+**A user story is a short, simple description of a feature told from the perspective of the user/customer who desires the new capability.
+In consultation with the product owner, a team may divide up work to be done into functional increments of user stories."**

-Once a user story is implemented, it is expected to yield some contribution to the value of the overall product, regardless of implementation order
+Once a user story is implemented, it is expected to yield some contribution to the value of the overall product, regardless of implementation order.
+They can often be written on index cards/sticky notes and arranged physically to encourage discussion.

+### Benefits and Use Cases

+- Minimises risks of delayed feedback if the increments are small
+- The product owner has the option to change their mind on schedule priority, allowing for more flexibility.
+- Developers have clear and precise acceptance criteria to work with
+- Promotes a clear separation between defining "what" (product owner) and "how" (development team)